 MedPro Disposal offers medical waste disposal, infectious sharps waste management, OSHA compliance training including bloodborne pathogens training and certification, and HIPAA-compliance document shredding and data destruction services to medical facilities in San Diego and the surrounding area.
 MedPro Disposal keeps your practice safe and compliant so you can focus on what matters most, your patients.

-See how much MedPro Disposal can save your practice!Discover Your Savings
+See how much MedPro Disposal can save your practice!

+All three steps occur at no additional cost to your practice.
 You’re on your way to safe, affordable, compliant medical waste removal!

 Some things to do when in San Diego include, the San Diego Zoo, Qualcolm, Petco Park, Sea World, the breath-taking beaches, Gaslamp Quarter, Missions, and Sea Port Village.
 San Diego County is home to the most missions: Mission San Diego de Alcala, Mission San Luis Rey, Mission San Antonio de Pala and Mission Santa Ysabel.

 Find Out How Much You Can Save Instantly

 Home to Over 30,000 U.S. Navy Personnel, MedPro Medical Waste Disposal San Diego, CA is Proud to Serve San Diego.

 Southern California is one of the most desirable places in the world to live and work.
 The weather, the beaches and quality of schools and healthcare combine to create what many people call paradise.